warren-bank/Android-libraries/README.md

 * reorganized the files kept
   - renamed the package
 * removed unnecessary UI elements
-* changes string values that were originally _cute_
+* changed string values that were originally _cute_
 * formatted the output for readability
 * moved network server to a non-UI Thread